Prachir-AI/.github/profile/README.md

-> ['PrachirAI is Non-Proft for Responsible AI and Public Safety']
+> PrachirAI is Non-Proft for Responsible AI and Public Safety

 * Tools For Modern Appsecops.
 [**Byomkesh**](https://github.com/Prachir-AI/Byomkesh)